Will Cullen Hart: Circulatory System, Olivia Tremor Control reunion and death

 After the release of Black Foliage, tensions grew between Doss and Hart.
-According to Doss, Hart wanted to take a hiatus from music, and was suffering from early symptoms of then-undiagnosed multiple sclerosis.
-The two had a falling out, and the Olivia Tremor Control broke up in 2000, releasing both an early singles compilation, Singles and Beyond, and a John Peel session before moving off to other projects.
-Doss would reactivate his solo recording project The Sunshine Fix, and Hart formed his next project: Circulatory System with some ex-members of the Olivia Tremor Control, which released their self-titled debut album in 2001 on Cloud Recordings.
-A companion album of ambient noise and sound coloages known as Inside Views was released as well, in a similar vein to Cubist Castle companion album Explanation II years prior.
+According to Doss, Hart wanted to take a hiatus from music and was suffering from early symptoms of then-undiagnosed multiple sclerosis.
+The two had a falling out, and the Olivia Tremor Control broke up in 2000, releasing both an early singles compilation, Singles and Beyond, and an EP of a John Peel session before moving off to other projects.
+Doss would reactivate his solo recording project The Sunshine Fix, and Hart formed his next project, Circulatory System, with some of his former Olivia Tremor Control bandmates.
+Circulatory System released their self-titled debut album in 2001 on Cloud Recordings, along with a companion album of ambient noise and sound collages known as Inside Views (in a similar vein to the ambient Cubist Castle companion album Explanation II).
 Hart also released two musique concrète albums under his own name that year, Circuits and Silver.

 The Olivia Tremor Control's gradual reunification process began when they were invited to play the UK music festival All Tomorrow's Parties in April 2005.
-This edition of the festival was curated by the actor Vincent Gallo The band started working on a new album, the as-of-2025 unreleased The Same Place, and released two new singles, although the recording process was slowed after Doss' death due to an aneurysm at the age of 43 in 2012.
-Hart, and the remaining members, decided to continue working on the album in his memory, with Hart saying in 2019 it would be the band's final album: "We have three sides worth of songs done, though they're not sequenced properly yet to run three sides."
+This edition of the festival was curated by the actor Vincent Gallo.
+The band started working on a new album tentatively titled The Same Place, and released two new singles, although the recording process was slowed after Doss' death due to an aneurysm at the age of 43 in 2012.
+Hart and the remaining members decided to continue working on the album in his memory, with Hart saying in 2019 that it would be the band's final album: "We have three sides worth of songs done, though they're not sequenced properly yet to run three sides."

 In 2009, Circulatory System released the album Signal Morning on Cloud Recordings.
 2009 also saw the release of Side 3, an album of alternative mixes and b-sides from Signal Morning, sequenced by Olivia and Circulatory System drummer Derek Almstead.

 In 2014, Circulatory System released their third album, double LP Mosaics Within Mosaics, also on Cloud.

-On November 29, 2024, the Olivia Tremor Control released the singles "Garden of Light" and "The Same Place", the band's first new music in 13 years, as part of the soundtrack for the documentary The Elephant 6 Recording Co.
-(2022).
+On November 29, 2024, the Olivia Tremor Control released the singles "Garden of Light" and "The Same Place", the band's first new music in 13 years, as part of the soundtrack for the 2002 documentary The Elephant 6 Recording Co..
 Hours later, E6 co-founder Robert Schneider announced Hart had died that morning.
-The status of the as-of-yet unreleased 3rd Olivia Tremor Control album The Same Place is unclear.
+Following his death, The Same Place was ultimately completed by the Olivia Tremor Control's surviving members, and is scheduled for release on October 23, 2026.